-“We had $85,000 worth of stock bought last year through our Stockpile channel, which I think is amazing,” Murset said.
+“We had over $200,000 invested into stocks by kids in just the last eight months, which I think is amazing,” Murset said.
 “Our philosophy here is that kids learn best by doing.
 It’s not some video they watch, it’s not something they read to answer some questions, it’s not a test.
 They’re actually doing it.”

 That goes for Murset’s children as well.
 One of his sons recently purchased stock in Ford Motor Co., while another purchased Disney stock.
 And, if you follow the markets these days, the Disney kid is, as Murset puts it, “rubbing it into the kid who bought the Ford stock.”

 “And I think that’s a wonderful thing,” he said.
 “There’s nothing wrong with a little competition between brothers, right?”